 Charles A. Sheldon was a self-made businessman, philanthropist, and hunter-conservationist famous for his explorations in the northwest wildness.
 He was a member of the Boone and Crockett Club with many influential friends in Washington DC.
 He was able to move a bill through congress to create Denali National Park largely focused on the conservation of Dall’s sheep.
 Sheldon personally delivered that bill for signing to President Woodrow Wilson on February 16, 1917.

-Under agreement with AK WSF, Frank is authorized to sell or donate a limited number of the bronzes.
+Under agreement with AK WSF, Frank is authorized to sell or donate this piece which is in a series number of the bronzes.
 There is a choice of two different set of horns to this piece.
 Along with the wild flaring set of horns, Frank also sculpted horns of a large ram with a heavy tight curl similar to a ram Frank took in 1988.
-Frank offers this bronze piece with either set of horns, wide flaring or heavy tight curl.
-For each sculpture purchased directly from the artist, Frank will donate $1000 to Alaska Chapter of the Wild Sheep Foundation, AK WSF.
+Frank offers this bronze piece with either set of horns, wide flaring or heavy tight curl and different patinas of your choice.
+For each sculpture purchased at retail directly from the artist, Frank will donate $1000 to Alaska Chapter of the Wild Sheep Foundation, AK WSF.
 2020, Frank donated the tight curled ram to National Wild Sheep Foundation with a fannin’ patina.
 The bronze comes on a 4 ½ inches high 2-tiered walnut base with a swivel.
-The base is n 11-inch round, the bronze is 20 inches tall by 10 inches long and 7 inches wide.
+The base is 11-inch round, the bronze is 20 inches tall by 10 inches long and 7 inches wide.
 Total height with the panel is 25 inches.

 Issue Date 2019